 - promoting the deterrence of counterfeiting in partnership with law-enforcement agencies and prosecutors

 - focusing on quality throughout the life cycle of a bank note-from production to efficient distribution to destruction and replacement

 Design and Production

 It can take several years to design a series of bank notes, and once the design has been approved, the Bank contracts the printing to a security-cleared private sector printing company.
-The bank notes are printed 45 to a sheet, cut, and delivered to the Bank.
+The bank notes are printed 45 to a sheet, cut and delivered to the Bank.

-The Bank of Canada must be prepared to supply financial institutions with enough bank notes to satisfy public demand through the country's Bank Note Distribution System.
-The same distribution system is used to return the bank notes that are considered unfit for further circulation to the Bank of Canada.
-These notes are verified on high-speed, note-processing equipment and then shredded.
+The Bank supplies financial institutions with the notes they need to satisfy public demand through the country's Bank Note Distribution System.
+The same distribution system is used to return the bank notes that are considered unfit for further circulation.
+These notes are inspected on high-speed, note-processing equipment and then shredded.
 All the notes from Canada’s new polymer series will be recycled once they are no longer fit for circulation.

 The Bank of Canada maintains regional offices in Vancouver, Calgary, Toronto, Montréal and Halifax.
 As part of their mandate, the regional offices serve as contact points for Canadians requiring assistance to access services offered by the Bank.
 Among the range of services offered is the delivery of currency education programs to law enforcement, financial institutions and retailers.See contact details for the Bank’s regional offices